 LEARNING WHAT IT TAKES TO SUCCEED

-Through this program interns will achieve a working knowledge and hands-on-experience in education both families and children in poverty.
-With this knowledge they can pursues leadership and advocacy in the professional fields of entrepreneurship, research, policy, university professors, public school teachers, owners of centers, lawyers, social workers or any field that impacts children and families.
+Through this program, interns will achieve working knowledge and hands-on experience in education for both families and children in poverty.
+With this knowledge, they can pursue leadership and advocacy in the professional fields of entrepreneurship, research, policy, university professors, public school teachers, owners of centers, lawyers, social workers, or any field that impacts children and families.

-Interns will work side by side with Masters and Doctoral level instructors providing quality interactions, intriguing activities, challenging lessons for children.
+Interns will work side by side with Master's and Doctoral level instructors providing quality interactions, intriguing activities, and challenging lessons for children.
 At no time will interns be unsupervised.
-They will learn how to do year-long conceptual planning by thematic units.
-They will also learn how to take that planning and change and adapt it to the desires, interests and needs...Read More
+They will learn how to do year-long conceptual planning through thematic units.
+They will also learn how to take that planning and change and adapt it to their desires, interests, and needs...Read More

 All staff and interns will participate in training prior to working with children.
 The training will consist of attitudes, spiritual focus, discipline, observations, interactions, strategies, research, planning, environment, concept development, thinking skills, thriving skills, health and nutrition, and physical development.
 All these areas are delineated in the training model for

 staff.
 All Herencia Guadalupana Lab Schools staff will review the training requirements and agree to such training to be hired.